14 Easy Brain Exercises That Help You Get Smarter

 Brain exercise: Place a cup full of coins in your car’s drink holder.
 While at a stoplight, try to determine the denominations by feel alone.
 You can also put coins in your pocket, and identify them when you stop at a corner.

-Check out even more easy ways to get smarter.
+Check out three more surprising ways to get smarter.

 Play “10 Things”